 One major advantage of the DuPont Teflon lubricant is that it works great on non-metal materials.
 So, if your sliding doors or windows have plastic tracks, DuPont Teflon is perfect for them.
 In addition, it’s waterproof, non-toxic, and it dries quickly after you use it.
 In short, it has everything the perfect anti-squeaking lubricant needs.

-Why the Frog’s lubricant is as nature-friendly as you can get.
-It’s made from mineral-based pharmaceutical grade ingredients.
+The lubricant from Gear Hugger is as eco-friendly as they come.
+Not only is it biodegradable, but it also excludes the use of harsh PTFE chemicals or petroleum.
 When you spray this lubricant onto your tracks, you won’t have to worry about dangerous substances evaporating into the air.
 And, more importantly, you won’t hear that annoying squeak anymore.

 Sometimes, you just have to go with the basics.
 Everyone has heard of WD-40, so there isn’t much I can add here.
 It’s an amazing lubricant that will prevent any liquid from entering the surface you spray.

 The cool thing about WD-40 is that you’ll always have it as a back-up option.
 What do I mean by this?
 Well, for example, I have at least two cans of it, but I only used them on my sliding doors twice this year, when I ran out of 3M.
 A lot of households have at least one can of WD-40, so if you happen to run out of any other lubricant, you’ll always have this one handy.

 How Often Should You Lubricate Doors and Windows?

 Lubricating a sliding door or window once will definitely stop the squeaks.
 However, grime and dust won’t stop accumulating.
 In addition, your door isn’t getting any newer.